robang74/chatgpt-answered-prompts/README.md

 6. **Emancipate SW libre from its politica roots** &nbsp;(2025-02-07)&nbsp; [[**`md`**](emancipate-sw-libre-from-its-political-roots.md)] [[**`html`**](html/emancipate-sw-libre-from-its-political-roots.html)] [[**`pdf`**](pdf/emancipate-sw-libre-from-its-political-roots.pdf?target=_blank)]

    - Software Libre is politics or like Open Source is science?
 The intrinsic nature of a tool does not change because people use it in a different way than it has been designed.
-Anyway, kick the politcs out of our businesses seems a general good way to go.
+Anyway, kick the politics out of our businesses seems a general good way to go.
 Civitas et humanitas, ante omnia!

 <br/>